Turkeys, Turkeys and Turkeys! Thanksgiving Grilled Turkey

 In my opinion grilling a Thanksgiving turkey is the best.
 Not only does it free up space in the oven but grilling gives it a great flavor.
 When you are grilling a turkey you should aim for a turkey in the 14-18 lb size range.
 I just bought a 20 lb turkey and it just barely fit in the Weber Kettle.
 It’s such a tight fit that I’m going to use the Weber rotisserie ring to give some extra height to the kettle.
 A bird in the 14-18 lb range will also cook very quickly on the grill.

 When using a standard charcoal kettle I set up indirect heat as shown in the above photo.
-The bird will sit directly on the grate and the drip pan will help keep your grill from leaking turkey juice.
+The bird will sit directly on the grate and the drip pan will help keep your grill from leaking.
 The charcoal is put on the left and right side of the drip pan.
-I fill about 3/4 of a charcoal chimney with coals and ignite it.
+Fill about ¾ of a charcoal chimney with coals and ignite it.
 I then will dump equal parts on each side of the drip pan in the Weber indirect coal baskets.

 Not cooking for a whole group of people?
 You can easily cut down on the amount of food by just grilling a turkey breast for Thanksgiving.
 A breast will take about 2 or so hours just like a regular turkey.
-One advantage of cooking just a breast is that you don’t have to worry about burning the legs and wings and it also gives you a lot of extra room on the grill.
+One advantage of cooking just a breast is that you don’t have to worry about burning the legs and wings.
+It also gives you a lot of extra room on the grill.
 You can cook some potatoes or something else on the grill as well.
 You might also be able to find a larger size turkey breast and end up with more breast meat than if you had a full size turkey.
-Also, these breasts are usually really expensive but now is the time to stock up as they are probably on sale.
+These breasts are usually really expensive but now is the time to stock up as they are probably on sale.

 One new method of cooking a turkey that I really like is to hang it from hooks on the Pit Barrel Cooker.
 I just recently did a review of the Pit Barrel Cooker and it’s a really nice 30 gallon drum with steel bars across the top.
 It comes with hooks and you can hang a turkey!
 Very unique!